-In personal injury* claims the term “special damages” often arises.
-What is really means is the out of pocket expenses your accident causes.
-In your personal injury claim you will claim damages for the pain and suffering caused by the accident and resulting injury.
+In personal injury* claims the term “special damages” often arise.
+What it really means is the out of pocket expenses your accident causes.
+In your personal injury claim, you will claim damages for the pain and suffering caused by the accident and resulting injury.
 You will also claim special damages, or out of pocket expenses

 What are special damages?

 - Medical expenses: All costs for doctor’s attendance, hospital charges, x-ray and MRI scans, physiotherapy sessions and medication can be claimed back.

 - Travel expenses: All travel expenses incurred as a result of the personal injury can be claimed, such as taxi fares to and from hospital or car parking.

 - Loss of Earnings: All lost wages due to absence as a result of the personal injury* can be claimed.
 In the event that has received social welfare payments, these will be deducted from the amount you are claiming and effectively you will claim the weekly shortfall of earnings you suffered.

 How can I ensure that I recover all of my special damages?